 Varenicline (Champix) is available to patients privately through UK regulated online clinics.
 Patients are often prepared to pay the high cost of treatment, which they may not be able to obtain from their GPs.
 Some high-street pharmacies also supply varenicline through private patient group directions.
 Again patients bear the cost.

-NHS provision of smoking cessation is patchy and postcode dependent.
+NHS provision of smoking cessation can be patchy and postcode dependent but there is good support to quit smoking available online and can show you services in your area.
 Some areas offer repeat provisions of nicotine replacement, others do not.
 Support to quit in the form of behavioural counselling is sometimes available, although the Cochrane Collaboration analysis suggests a lack of good evidence for its efficacy.